Voltaic Cells

 Now you will investigate concentration cells.
 Depending on what bench you and your partner are working at, you’ll look at a different variable of voltaic cells to test the optimal conditions to get the most accurate potentials for your concentration cells.
 You will ONLY INVESTIGATE ONE OF THESE VARIABLES.

-For all benches, you will need to prepare one or two dilutions (I and II) using the metal ion solutions provided in Part 1 and the graduated glass pipette.
+For all benches, you will need to prepare one or two dilutions using the metal ion solutions provided in Part 1 and the graduated glass pipette.
 Prepare a total of 10 mL for each dilutions.
 Use the dilution equation C1V1 = C2V2.

 Variable #1: Concentration

-With the original 0.1 M CuSO4 and your two new dilutions, prepare TWO concentration cells in your well plate.
-Measure the potential of each of these concentration cells.
+Add a new salt bridge string and copper electrodes to complete each concentration cell.
+Measure the potential of each concentration cell.
 Comment on how the potential is different (or the same) in your two concentration cells and explain why.

 Variable #2: Metal Ion Solution in Half-Cell

-If you are at the “Middle” Bench (the bench in the middle of the lab), you will make dilutions of zinc and magnesium to investigate if there is a difference in measured cell potential with different metal ion solutions and electrodes.
+If you are at the “Middle” Bench (the bench in the middle of the lab), you will use dilutions of zinc and magnesium to investigate if there is a difference in measured cell potential with different metal ion solutions and electrodes.
+Prepare one dilution of 0.01M Zn(NO3)2 and one dilution of 0.01 M Mg(NO3)2

-With the original 0.1 M Zn(NO3)2 and Mg(NO3)2 solutions, prepare TWO concentration cells (one cell containing both concentrations of Zn solutions, and the other cell containing both concentrations of Mg solutions).
-Measure the potential of each of these concentration cells.
+Add a new salt bridge string and zinc or magnesium electrodes to complete each concentration cell.
+Measure the potential of both concentration cells.
 Make observations on how the potential is different with the different metals.
 Compare to the standard reduction potential of each metal and explain why.

 Variable #3: Size of Half-Cell container.

-With the original 0.1 M Zn(NO3)2 solution and your dilution prepare a concentration cell in your well plate and a second concentration cell in the provided small beakers.
-Use the longer pieces of string to connect the concentration cell using the beakers.
-Make initial measurements of the cell potential in each of your concentration cells.
+For the salt bridge, use a longer piece of string to connect the concentration cell using the beakers.
+Make an initial measurement of the cell potential in your concentration cell.
 Then wait 10-15 minutes and take an additional measurement.
 Note if there are any differences and explain why.

 OPTIONAL Part 3